“Deep breaths are like little love notes to your body.”

 You may not be able to breathe in 4, hold 3, and breath out 10 this initially, yet set the space to become aware of a deep breath and to let go slowly.
 There is no magic to the numbers as the magic is in the deep breathing practice.

 When the timer goes off, you let go of deep breathing.
 You may want to do it for another minute and can set the timer again.
 Since you are doing one-minute deep breathing practice, keep your time to one minute.

-Because it is simple, takes little time, doesn’t mean it’s not that powerful.
-One minute deep breathing heals and calms your body and mind.
+Because it is simple, takes little time, it doesn’t mean it’s not that powerful.
+One minute of deep breathing heals and calms your body and mind.
 Any time you practice a one-minute breath, you train your body, and you start to respond to it quickly, and its impact is more significant.
-If you don’t have an Apple Watch, you can set the timer, say every hour, or however long you feel comfortable.
+If you don’t have an Apple Watch, you can set the timer, say every hour or however long you feel comfortable.
 When the timer goes off, you stop and do deep breathing for one minute.

 The one-minute deep breathing technique is great to use to start your meeting.
 After time to mingle, you bring everyone together, have a one-minute deep breathing session, and then move forward into the topic for the evening.
 As you close out your time together, you can do another one-minute deep breathing to relax into the rest of your day or evening.

 “To fully enjoy the ‘richness’ of our lives, we need to stop long enough to visit with ourselves.”

 The Benefits of Kindness

 Where Would We Be Without Our Stories